vigneshsweekaran/vigneshsweekaran.github.io/jenkins/5-plugins-purpose.md

 5. Docker Pipeline - To build, run and  push docker images in Pipeline job
 6. NodeJs - To install multiple versions of nodejs from Global tool configuration
 7. Slack Notification - To post messaege to slac channel, generally we will post build status to slack channel
-8. sonarqube - To connect to the sonarqube server
+8. SonarQube Scanner for Jenkins - To connect to the sonarqube server and install the sonarqube scanner from global tool configuration